Excitement:

 Who line manages a candidate (a managerial job title)?

-Ultimately, to leave your potential candidate with a good impression after reading a job description, add a friendly call to action in the end.
+Ultimately, to leave your potential candidate with a good impression after reading a job description, add a friendly call to action at the end.